Managing Resistance To Change

 Over 50% of respondents had a positive expectation of the change, and the majority showed absolutely no sign of resistance.[iii]
 Results were consistent whether respondents were members of the management team, line managers or employees.
 He concluded, “people don’t resist change, as such, they resist being excluded from a change process that affects every aspect of the organization, including their work.”

 I worked with one organization to help them implement a very complex change.
 After a particularly difficult meeting with a group of change recipients, one of my team members expressed her concern about the group’s high level of resistance to the change.
-After some discussion we determined that what looked like resistance was not a rejection of the change but a reflection of the group’s low level of perceived capability, a key determinant of readiness.
-Subsequently by designing and implementing additional activities that addressed the low level of perceived capability, we were able to raise readiness for the change.
+After some discussion, we determined that what looked like resistance was not a rejection of the change but a reflection of the group’s low level of perceived capability, a key determinant of readiness.
+Subsequently, by designing and implementing additional activities that addressed the low level of perceived capability, we were able to raise readiness for the change.
 A group that was almost written off as a lost cause became one of the great success stories of the change.

 All change is a choice.
-In every organization there will be people who will choose not to make the change journey.
+In every organization, there will be people who will choose not to make the change journey.
 When you focus on building readiness rather than managing resistance to change, you can help more people make the change journey.
 Instead of talking people into the change, whether through persuasion, manipulation or fear, focus on reducing the organizational and social factors inhibiting the change and increasing the factors in support of the change.

-Want to know if your organization is ready for change?
+Want to know if your organization is ready for a change?
 Ask me about the Level of Readiness Assessment.